 - present findings of your analyses to a range of people

 - provide advice to colleagues on statistical techniques to be used

-Formal training opportunities are provided by Public Health England.
+Formal training opportunities are provided by the Office for Health Improvement and Disparities.
 Similar entry-level roles may be available in local authorities, although the training will not be as formal.
 You can also find out more information about similar entry level roles in public health intelligence on our entry requirements page.

 Working as a public health analyst involves working with colleagues to deliver high-quality intelligence services.
 You’ll help to provide analyses of data that improve understanding of health and the factors that influence health.
 You’ll also be working in partnership with other organisations to influence the way information is used in policy and strategy development.
 Other aspects of your day-to-day work could include:

 - planning and managing public health databases and related projects

 - responding to requests for intelligence and providing expert advice in the use of the information